yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >
 {: .comment}

-Before the next step with msPurity package on MS/MS datas, here are some questions to be able to verify if your file is ready and if you have the same results as us.
+Before the next step with statistics, here are some questions to be able to verify if your file is ready and if you have the same results as us.
 Please check these questions :
 {: .text-justify}

-> <question-title>before MS/MS steps</question-title>
+> <question-title>before statistics steps</question-title>
 >
 >  **1** - What are the steps of XCMS you made before your final file ?
 > > <solution-title></solution-title>